SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Teams/Party of Five/theingredients.md

   - how social media entangles how things go viral (invading online and offline spaces)

-5. Spotting trends: the wisdom of the fewhttps://dl.acm.org/citation.cfm?id=2365967
-  - this article analyzes trends and categorizes them
+5. Spotting trends: the wisdom of the fewhttps://dl.acm.org/citation.cfm?id=2365967 -this article analyzes trends and categorizes them